Total (Belinda Peregrín album)

-Total is the first greatest hits album by Spanish pop rock singer Belinda.
+Total is the first greatest hits album by Mexican singer Belinda.

 Album information

 The compilation includes songs from her soap operas, such as "¡Amigos X Siempre!", "Aventuras En El Tiempo" and "Cómplices Al Rescate".
 It is known that Belinda was not involved in the releasing of this compilation as the song "Alcanzar La Libertad" is a version not made by her.